toweliewang/PRS-PRMLS-2019-08-31-IS1FT-GRP-FoodImageClassification-CA2/README.md

 | Alfred Tay Wenjie | A0198541W | xxxxxxxxxx yyyyyyyyyy zzzzzzzzzz|  |
 | Wang Zilong | A0198523W | xxxxxxxxxx yyyyyyyyyy zzzzzzzzzz|  |

-## SECTION 4 : PYTHON SCRIPT
+## SECTION 3 : DATASET

-Submit the final training python script, a testing python script
+You are required to submit the dataset

-## SECTION 5 : CONDA ENVIRONMENT & RUNNING STEPS
+## SECTION 4 : CONDA ENVIRONMENT & RUNNING STEPS

 a text file that specifies the steps needed to re-produce the required
 Conda environment, the steps to run the training and testing scripts

+## SECTION 5 : PYTHON SCRIPT

+Submit the final training python script, a testing python script

 ## SECTION 6 : PROJECT REPORT / PAPER

+Submit a clear and comprehensive report

 The report must describe: